indianapolis98corretja_agassi

 Points won by each set: [ 19-30, 27-20, 38-30 ]

 Agassi [8] led 4:0 in their H2H and 6-2, 2-all (30/0) on Corretja’s serve when he lost a 25-stroke rally – it was a turning point.
-In the following game Corretja [11] was knocked down at the net after Agassi’s impressive baseline overhead, but found his way to break for the first time with a help of two double faults.
-In the decider the Spaniard survived the longest game of the final at 1-all (6 deuces, 4 break points) and took the last three games saving another break point at 3-all forcing Agassi’s forehand error.
+In the following game Corretja [11] was knocked down at the net after Agassi’s impressive baseline overhead, but found his way to break for the first time with the help of two double faults.
+In the decider the Spaniard survived the longest game of the final at 1-all (6 deuces, 4 break points) and took the last three games saving another break point at 3-all, forcing Agassi’s forehand error.
 “I got a little tentative with my shots and got a little conservative” Agassi commented his surprising defeat.
-Paradoxically, Corretja experienced the toughest match in Indianapolis against potentially easiest opponent; he needed 2 hours 30 minutes to outlast Scott Draper [46], a player to whom lost his previous match one week earlier… quite funny after almost identical scoreline (3-6, 7-6, 6-7) in Cincinnati, 2 hours 28 minutes.
+Paradoxically, Corretja experienced the toughest match in his Indianapolis journey against a potentially easiest opponent; he needed 2 hours 30 minutes to outlast Scott Draper [46], a player to whom lost his previous match one week earlier… quite funny after almost identical scoreline (3-6, 7-6, 6-7) in Cincinnati, 2 hours 28 minutes.

 Corretja’s route to his 7th title: